Public Hearing Notices

 Other Public Utilities Commission Announcements

 Where to Find Hearing Information: You can access information on monthly hearings from many sources.
-These include government notices in local newspapers, the DCA Web Site (www.dcca.hawaii.gov/dca), and the PUC Web Site (puc.hawaii.gov/).
+These include government notices in local newspapers, the DCA website (www.dcca.hawaii.gov/dca), and the PUC website (puc.hawaii.gov/).

-Your Participation is Important: A public hearing is your opportunity to raise any concerns you might have that relate to the purpose for the hearing as set forth by the Commission.
+Your Participation is Important: A public hearing is your opportunity to raise any concerns you might have that relate to the purpose of the hearing as set forth by the Commission.
 For example, if the hearing focuses on a company’s request to increase your monthly bill, you will want to focus your comments on how you feel this will affect you and your community.
-Your input, whether as an individual, business, or community organization, assists the division in its efforts to represent ratepayers, and helps the commission make a more informed decision.
+Your input, whether as an individual, business, or community organization, assists the division in its efforts to represent ratepayers and helps the commission make a more informed decision.

-Preparing For the Hearing: Reading the hearing notice is a good way to acquaint yourself with some of the basic issues that will be raised during the public hearing.
-You also have the option of contacting the Division directly with your questions or referring to our web site.
+Preparing for the Hearing: Reading the hearing notice is a good way to acquaint yourself with some of the basic issues that will be raised during the public hearing.
+You also have the option of contacting the Division directly with your questions or referring to our website.

-• If appropriate, back up the issues you raise with personal experiences.
+- If appropriate, back up the issues you raise with personal experiences.

 Arrive Early: Arriving at the hearing early will allow you time to find a seat and hear any instructions that the Commission might have at the beginning of the hearing.
 For this reason, you should plan to arrive at the hearing 10 to 15 minutes before it begins.